opnsense/plugins/README.md

 The make targets for the root directory:

-* list:		print a list of all plugin directories
+* clean:	remove all changes and unknown files
+* lint:		run syntax checks
-* list-full:	print a list of all plugin directories with comments
+* list:		print a list of all plugin directories with comments
+* style-fix:	apply style fixes
+* style:	run style checks
+* sweep:	apply whitespace fixes

 The make targets for any plugin directory: